doctea/drum2musocv/README.md

  - Add more physical buttons to provide greater control over modes

  - Make a KiCad circuit / PCB / panel to integrate LEDs and outputs behind a panel
+   - tiny OLED and rotary encoder would be interesting, to tweak settings from panel without faffing with DAW
+   - as would accepting parameter changes via i2c connection from controllers like the [F8R](https://michigansynthworks.com/products/8m-fader-bank-with-cv-i2c-and-midi), like I've just become aware some Eurorack modules do (eg Disting)

  - Make Euclidian bass capable of changing root note / arpeggiate / chord sequences
    - features to do this.  currently arps over held chord